apache/dolphinscheduler/docs/docs/en/guide/task/jupyter.md

 Click [here](https://docs.conda.io/en/latest/) for more information about `conda`.
 - `conda.path` is set to `/opt/anaconda3/etc/profile.d/conda.sh` by default.
 If you have no idea where your `conda` is, simply run `conda info | grep -i 'base environment'`.

+> NOTICE: `Jupyter Task Plugin` uses `source` command to activate conda environment.
+> If your tenant does not have permission to use `source`, `Jupyter Task Plugin` will not function.

 ## Python Dependency Management

 ### Use Pre-Installed Conda Environment